citation-file-format/citation-file-format/schema-guide.md

 - type: [`definitions.url`](#definitionsurl)
 - required: false

-The URL to the software in a build artifact/binary repository.
+The URL of the software in a build artifact/binary repository.

 Usage example: